Thomas de Littleton: Editions

 The first edition of The Tenures appeared in 1481 or 1482, being one of the earliest books printed in London and the earliest treatise on English law printed anywhere.
 The second edition was printed about 1483 in London, and the third about 1490 in Rouen.
-These editions and many others were in the original Law French.
+These editions and many others were in the original French.
 In 1766 (second edition 1779) David Hoüard, a Norman advocate, published the Tenures under the title of Anciennes Loix des François conservées dans les coutumes angloises, arguing that they were derived from, and thus the best evidence for, early French customary law.
 There have also been many editions in English.
-In 1628 Edward Coke published The First Part of the Institutes of the Lawes of England.
-Or, a Commentarie upon Littleton, Not the Name of a Lawyer Onely, but of the Law it selfe, commonly called "Coke [up]on Littleton".
+In 1628, Edward Coke published The First Part of the Institutes of the Laws of England.
+Or, a Commentary upon Littleton, Not the Name of a Lawyer Onely, but of the Law Itselfe, commonly called "Coke Up on Littleton."
 There have been about 25 editions of Coke upon Littleton and about 90 editions of The Tenures without the commentary.
 With or without commentary, The Tenures formed an important part of legal education for almost three centuries and a half and is still cited in the courts of England and the United States as an authority on the feudal law of real estate.
 Eugene Wambaugh wrote a learned introduction to the 1903 edition of The Tenures (Washington).